 This Service Strategy was developed with my full knowledge and cooperation.
-I fully understand that this is a planning document and do not hold the enrolling agency responsible for activities that may not occur.
-I understand I am responsible to maintain contact with my case manager no less than once per month.
+I fully understand this is a planning document and do not hold the enrolling agency responsible for activities that may not occur.
+I understand I am responsible for maintaining contact with my case manager no less than once per month.

-Signature Date

-Parents Signature (if applicable) Date
+Signature: Date:

-Career Center Case Manager Date
+Career Center Case Manager: Date:

-Youth Provider Date
+Youth Provider: Date:

-(If applicable)